Sulaymannjai/project-2/README.md

 - __The Question section__

-  - The question section consists of four options.
+  - The question section consists of four options accompanied by a 10 secound timer.

+- __The Answer section__

+  - The answer section consists of four options marked A, B,C and D. With the chance of picking one answer at a time.

 -__The Score Area__